 Fixtures and fittings could be an opportunity to reduce your bill.
 First, decide with the seller (before the exchange) the exact cost of all removable fixtures and fittings included in the costs of the sale.
 If this is queried by HMRC, you need to be able to justify how you reached the exact figure when calculating what you owe.

 When does stamp duty not apply?

-- You may be eligible for stamp duty relief if you are buying your home under the Right to Buy scheme
+- Buyers may be eligible for stamp duty relief if you are buying your home under the Right to Buy scheme

-- You don’t have to pay stamp duty if:
+- You don’t have to pay it if:

 - No money exchanges hands

 - You inherit the property (but you may have to pay inheritance tax)

 - The property is left to you in a will

 - You buy a freehold property for less than £40,000

 - Property is transferred because of divorce or dissolution of a civil partnership